antonio490/FunctionalProgramming/Python/README.md

 Recursion: Functions that call themselves.
 It is elegant but difficult to follow.
 In Python recursion is limited with a maximun recursion depth.

-# Statements
+####  Statements
-Functional programming in its pure way does not use statements (Asignments, loops, conditional branching...)
+Functional programming in its pure way does not use statements (Asignments, loops, conditional branching...) instead it uses expresions in order to improve performance.